Beech Hill (Dublin, New Hampshire)

 Beech Hill is a historic former summer estate off New Harrisville Road in Dublin, New Hampshire.
-The centerpiece of the estate, and its only major surviving element, is a large Georgian Revival mansion with hip roof and wide projecting eaves, which has views of the surrounding area.
+The centerpiece of the estate was a large Georgian Revival mansion with hip roof and wide projecting eaves, which had views of the surrounding area.
 The mansion was listed on the National Register of Historic Places in 1983.
-It remains in private hands, but most of the surrounding estate is now local conservation land, with public hiking trails.
+The property remains in private hands, but most of the surrounding estate is now local conservation land, with public hiking trails.

 Description and history

 Beech Hill is located on a hilltop just north of the town center of Dublin, on the west side of New Harrisville Road.
-Sited prominently near the crest of the hill is the main house, a sprawling two-story structure whose main section is covered by a hip roof.
-Its exterior trim includes corner pilasters and a dentillated cornice.
-The main block is extended by wings, including a more modern one that extends to one side of the swimming pool sited just east of the building.
-The building is presently vacant and in deteriorated condition.
+Sited prominently near the crest of the hill was the main house, a sprawling two-story structure whose main section was covered by a hip roof.
+Its exterior trim included corner pilasters and a dentillated cornice.
+The main block was extended by wings, including a more modern one that extended to one side of the swimming pool sited just east of the building.
+The building was demolished in 2021 due to excessive vandalism and safety concerns.

 The house was designed by Charles A. Platt for his sister and brother-in-law, and built in 1902–3.
 From 1949 until 2001 the property was used for a variety of medical and substance abuse treatment purposes.
 The entire estate was acquired by a local conservation land trust in 2007, which sold the house into private hands and built walking trails on the rest of the estate.